 5. Type of Energy.

-(a) The type of energy to be delivered hereunder is Energy Interchange Classification Resource Type D (limited to specific resource) as defined in the ERCOT Operating Guides.
+(a) The type of energy to be delivered hereunder is Energy Interchange Classification Resource Type D (limited to specific resource) as currently defined in the ERCOT Operating Guides.
 Specified contingencies are forced outage or derating of any of the three (3) generating units at the Facility or limitation of fuel supply to the Facility.

 (b) Energy will be supplied at the Delivery Point as three phase, alternating 60 hertz current at nominal 138 kV.